ebpf-io/ebpf.io-website/src/posts/2020-11-20-ebpf-updates/index.md

 ## The Kernel Side

-Andrii Nakryiko has been nominated as the third eBPF maintainer, congratulations!
+Andrii Nakryiko has been nominated as the third eBPF maintainer to help out on the eBPF tooling side, congratulations!
 ([link](https://lore.kernel.org/bpf/CAEf4BzYnFFgJhvRW6oSa+xCZs0oPH26W7hLofyhk5_v6ip25NQ@mail.gmail.com/t/#u))

 Here are some highlights from the first